dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlServerPermission/README.md

 # Description

-The `SqlPermission` DSC resource sets server permissions to a user (login).
+The `SqlPermission` DSC resource sets server permissions for a user (login).

 >**Note:** Currently the resource only supports ConnectSql, AlterAnyAvailabilityGroup,